 SSH is a versatile tool for server management and cybersecurity.
 It can execute commands remotely and transfer files securely.

 A key step in securing your SSH access is using SSH keys for authentication.
-SSH keys are not weak like many traditional passwords, which are easily compromised.
+SSH keys are not as weak as many traditional passwords, which are easily compromised.
 They are a pair of cryptographic keys.
 A public key is on the server, and the user keeps a private key.
+Generate a key with:

 The integrity and sensitive data of a VPS (virtual private server) must be protected.
 The most effective strategy is to keep all software updated.
 Keeping the operating system and all installed software up to date is vital for a number of reasons.